indigo-astronomy/indigo/indigo_docs/PROPERTY_MANIPULATION.md

 - **get** - get listed item values
 - **get_state** - get the property state
 - **list_state** - list the state of the properties
-- **discover** - auto discover and list INDIGO services in the network
+- **discover** - auto discover and list INDIGO services visible on the network

 ### Listing and Getting Item Values and Property States